Organization

 Team leader: Dr Ulrika Axelsson

 Description: The Subcellular Profiling group is responsible for determination of the spatiotemporal subcellular distribution of proteins in human cells.
 The distribution is systematically assessed at single-cell level using the antibodies generated within the Human Protein Atlas program.
 Each protein is studied in up to three cell lines, which are selected based on RNA expression levels from a panel of cell lines of different origin.
+Some proteins are also stained in ciliated cell lines and/or in human sperm.
 Subcellular distribution is determined by indirect immunofluorescence followed by confocal microscopy.
 The resulting high-resolution images show the protein of interest as well as markers for the nucleus, microtubule cytoskeleton, and endoplasmic reticulum.
 This enables manual annotation of protein localization to one or more subcellular structures, as well as detection of cell-to-cell variability.
-The high-resolution confocal images, annotations, and gene expression data can be explored in an interactive gene-centric manner on the Subcellular section.
-The Subcellular Profiling group group uses different strategies for enhanced antibody validation.
+The high-resolution confocal images, annotations, and gene expression data can be explored in an interactive gene-centric manner on the subcellular resource.
+The Subcellular Profiling group uses different strategies for enhanced antibody validation.
 Most common is validation by independent antibodies, but we also perform genetic validation by knocking down the gene of interest using siRNA, and validation by comparative immunostaining in cells co-expressing a GFP-tagged recombinant version of the protein of interest.

 Head: Prof Jochen M. Schwenk